RLGym/rlgym.github.io/docs/faq/faq.md

-Q: How do I train an agent with RLGym?
+Q: How do I train an bot with RLGym?

 A: RLGym is an interface to Rocket League that follows the [OpenAI Gym API](https://gym.openai.com/).
 It is up to you to use a learning algorithm to train an agent in RLGym.

 ***

-Q: How long will it take for my agent to become superhuman?
+Q: How long will it take for my bot to become superhuman?

 A: That depends on how much time and money you have.
 [OpenAI Five](https://openai.com/blog/openai-five/) trained for 54,000 *years* worth of time, so you should expect Rocket League to take an enormous amount of compute and time.